This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 However, as quickly as it was built, Rhyolite would also see its downfall.
 The 1906 San Francisco earthquake & the 1907 financial panic restricted investment.
 The quality of the gold at the Rhyolite mines was poorer than the mining companies thought, and by 1909 no new deposits were being discovered.
 Mines closed, and nearly everyone moved on.
 There were only 675 residents according to the 1910 census.
 By this point, all of the fancy banks had closed.
 Ten years later in 1920, just 14 stragglers still remained in Rhyolite.

 Today, it’s difficult to picture Rhyolite, Nevada as a place that once was home to thousands of people.
 In an area with little to build with, construction materials were taken to rebuild elsewhere in the area, as everyone moved on to the newest rush.

 However, there are glimpses of that past in the ruins that have persisted.
 Some of these buildings are far larger than anything you’d expect in such a desolate place.
 Most of the town’s land is owned and operated by the United States Department of the Interior Bureau of Land Management.
 The area has also been a filming location throughout the years.

 Getting to Rhyolite

 There’s no entrance fee to Rhyolite.
-The desert skies, ruins, & art make it a popular place for Instagram photo shoots.
+The desert skies, ruins, & art make it a popular place for Instagram photo shoots (and long before that, the music video for Alanis Morissette’s “You Oughta Know”.
 As you might expect from a ghost town, there are no services, so be prepared for the harsh desert environment.
 Bring plenty of water & sun protection, & watch out for rattlesnakes.